< Back to latest news

 A building surveyor is a professional who is responsible for a wide variety of elements regarding a property.
 They are vital during all stages of a building’s lifetime – from design and building to ongoing maintenance.
 It is difficult to list everything a building surveyor does, as their responsibilities will vary wildly depending on the requirements of the job.

 A surveyor may be required to provide advice or reports on almost every part of a building, including safety, quality, and valuation.
-They may examine and advise on structural issues in cases of already completed buildings, or they may look at environmental impacts of buildings yet to be started.
+They may examine and advise on structural issues in cases of already completed buildings, or they may look at the environmental impacts of buildings yet to be started.
 So what is a chartered building surveyor, and why do buildings need surveying?

 What is a chartered surveyor?